Urocit-K Side Effects

 Generic Name: potassium citrate

-Note: This document contains side effect information about potassium citrate.
-Some of the dosage forms listed on this page may not apply to the brand name Urocit-K.
+Note: This page contains side effects data for the generic drug potassium citrate.
+It is possible that some of the dosage forms included below may not apply to the brand name Urocit-K.

 For the Consumer